vokal/vokal-ng-api/README.md

 *Boolean* | Default: `true`

-When an API route returns a 401 or 403 status code, the normal error-handler events will not be fired, to make any redirect handling attached to the unauthorized route function without unintended incident.
+When an API route returns a 401 or 403 status code, the normal error-handler events will not be fired.
+This allows any redirect handling attached to the unauthorized route function to run without conflict.

 * * *